-- · File an application for admission. - Submit high school and college transcripts; transcripts must be received by direct mail or electronically approved from the issuing institution or hand-carried in a sealed official envelope. - · Complete the College Placement (AB 705) Process unless exempt. - Complete the online orientation program to become acquainted with the College's programs, services, academic expectations, procedures, and regulations. - Meet with a counselor to develop an educational plan appropriate to the student's goals and present learning skills.
+- · File an application for admission. - Submit high school and college transcripts; transcripts must be received by direct mail or electronically approved from the issuing institution or hand-carried in a sealed official envelope. - Complete the online orientation program to become acquainted with the College's programs, services, academic expectations, procedures, and regulations. - Meet with a counselor to develop an educational plan appropriate to the student's goals and present learning skills.
 Counselors can suggest programs that will strengthen a student's learning skills.